 These are rules governing the different modes of national and international transport of dangerous goods.
 The Regulations applying to the common modes of transport of dangerous goods are:

-Regulation 2(6) of the Explosives Regulations 2014 states that if during the transport of any explosives, those explosives are not kept in any place for more than 24 hours, they are not considered to be in storage.
-(This provision only applies to stops during a journey and not where they have arrived at their destination, as then the explosives would be regarded as in storage and the relevant licence requirements would apply.)
+Regulation 2(6) of the Explosives Regulations 2014 states that if, during the transport of any explosives, those explosives are not kept in any place for more than 24 hours, they are not considered to be in storage.
+(This provision only applies to stops during a journey and not when they have arrived at their destination, as then the explosives would be regarded as in storage and the relevant licence requirements would apply.)

 If explosives are likely to be kept on a vehicle which is in one place for more than 24 hours then this is to be treated as storage and then either that vehicle should be parked on an area of a site licensed for the storage of explosives in vehicles or the explosives should be offloaded into appropriately licensed storage.

-In order to transport explosives they must first be classified by an European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR) signatory country.
+In order to transport explosives they must first be classified by a European Agreement Concerning the International Carriage of Dangerous Goods by Road (ADR) signatory country.
 If they have not been classified by an ADR signatory country, classification is required.
 This can be provided by HSE.
 The section on classification provides further information.

 Where an explosive is already classified by an ADR signatory country no further action is required, provided it conforms to the conditions (including packaging) of the original Competent Authority Document (CAD).
 A copy of the original CAD should be kept by the importer or the manufacturer and should be available on demand.

-If you wish to repackage the explosives, any current classification would no longer be correct and as such, a new classification would be required prior to transportation.
+If you wish to repackage the explosives, any current classification would no longer be correct and, as such, a new classification would be required prior to transportation.

 A qualified Dangerous Goods Safety Adviser

 Identification and Traceability of explosives